geraldiner/geraldiner/README.md

 ✨ Wonder, magic, happiness (People)

-- What is magic?
-What makes a moment magical?
+- What makes a moment magical?
 - How can you spark curiosity/wonder in others?
 - Is happiness really a choice?